Best places to live in Manchester city centre

 Manchester is a city with plenty of possibilities – multi-ethnic, fast-paced and lively.
 From endless shopping opportunities and fine-tasting restaurants to fascinating art galleries and exciting live music venues – there is something to keep everyone entertained.
 Buying a flat in Manchester city centre promises all this and more, meaning there is room for great short- and long-term investments.
 If you’re thinking of taking the big step, we’ve picked some of the best areas for your move.

 Found in the heart of the action, Ancoats is as exciting during the day as it is at night.
 After the collapse of the Industrial Revolution, this part of the city was left behind and rapidly decayed.
 Over the past five years, the council invested in a renovation project to give the area a new lease of life.
 The working mills have been turned into state-of-the-art apartments with excellent canalside views, and various restaurants have also opened.
-You’ll be pleased to know that flats here are more affordable than in other parts of the city, as many brand-new developments are under the Government’s Help to Buy scheme.
+You’ll be pleased to know that flats here are more affordable than in other parts of the city.

 Everything you need is right on your doorstep if you choose to live in this vibrant part of the city.
 With a host of bars, independent cafes and a constant flow of new quirky boutiques, it’s no surprise that the Northern Quarter is among Manchester’s best places to live.
 Despite flat prices being above the city’s average, it still attracts an eclectic mix of residents with different lifestyles and budgets.